UWPCE-PythonCert/PythonCertDevel/_sources/exercises/dict_lab.rst.txt

 (at least on OS-X and Linux).

+To make this work you, make sure you include the 'shebang' on the first line of your file.

+    #!/usr/bin/env python3

--- you do that with this command:
+Finally you need to make the file executable; do that with this command:

 .. code-block:: bash